Somtuzy/telephonePackage/README.md

 The goal is to create a telephone package using some basic knowledge of Object Oriented Programming and Design patterns.

-Here is a step by step breakdown of my code below:
+Here is a step by step breakdown below:
 1. A Telephone class was created with two properties and three methods were exposed:

 => Property one: dialer - For adding numbers to the dialer.